 Queen Creek High School Alumni GO BULLDOGS!

 QUEEN CREEK, Ariz.—On Friday night, Sep.
-29, the Queen Creek High School athletic department will honor three of its former student-athletes from the graduating class of 1993 by inducting them into the QCHS Athletic Hall of Fame.
+29, the Queen Creek High School athletic department honored three of its former student-athletes from the graduating class of 1993 by inducting them into the 2017 class of the QCHS Athletic Hall of Fame.

-This year’s inductees will include two players from the 1990 softball state championship team and one state wrestling champion.
+2017's inductees include two players from the 1990 softball state championship team and one state wrestling champion.

 Tara McClure Hatch was born and raised on the Barney family farm in Queen Creek.
 She attended K-12 in the QC school district and loved growing up in Queen Creek.